vvscode/docs/docs/verification/verification-rest-api.md

 ---
-title: "Verification REST API"
+title: Verification REST API
+excerpt: >-
-excerpt: "This document serves as a user guide and documentation on how to use the Sinch Verification REST APIs.
-For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the [Using REST](doc:using-rest) page."
+  This document serves as a user guide and documentation on how to use the Sinch Verification REST APIs.
+For general information on how to use the Sinch APIs including methods, types, errors and authorization, please check the [Using REST](doc:using-rest) page.
 ---
 ## Overview